Skip to main content

 Applicants are required to have one of the following:

-• A bachelor's degree (or higher award) in any discipline from a recognised higher education institution or equivalent.
+Completed a bachelor's degree (or higher award) in any discipline from a recognised higher education institution or equivalent; OR

-• Completion of the Postgraduate Qualifying Program (available to international applicants only).
+Completed the Postgraduate Qualifying Program (available to International applicants only).

 Applicants who have additional qualifications are eligible to enter the program with Advanced Standing and may be able to complete the program in less than two years.